• Skip to primary navigation

 Test yours and it will probably take anywhere from 30 – 60 seconds.
 If you over microwave, the muffin will be dry and the texture won’t be as great.
 You’re been warned.

-Hand holding healthy pumpkin muffin with bite taken out of it
+Hand holding a muffin with bite taken out of it.

 I bake with oat flour a lot.
 By a lot, I mean, its really my go-to flour of choice and I have half a dozen oat flour muffin recipes on this site.
 Here are some of my favorites and a few from around the internet: